ValeriaW/ValeriaW.github.io/_posts/2019-05-20-Homework8-Cleaningarticles-Python9+10.md

 ---
 <!-- more -->

-# Homework 7
+# Homework 8

-My seventh homework post confirming the completion of the ninth and tenth unit of the Python 2 course on CodeAcademy as well as the description of how to clean your data using Python!
+My eighth homework post confirming the completion of the ninth and tenth unit of the Python 2 course on CodeAcademy as well as the description of how to clean your data using Python!
 <!-- more -->